 If you are the custodial parent who is facing a request to modify child custody, consider whether the current practice has been working for both you and the non-custodial parent and the issues you want to address to continue the current practice.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California child custody and California guardianship.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California child custody, California guardianship of a minor child, and California move-away orders.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law and California child custody and California guardianship.
+We represent clients in Northern California with services they need and deserve when addressing California child custody, California guardianship of a minor child, and California move-away orders.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Child Custody Current Practice

 Child custody current practice is a term that refers to the actual time that you and the other parent is spending with your children.
 Child custody current practice can be important when either parent seeks a court order for parenting time.
-The court will look at the Child custody current practice to determine how to fashion the court order for each parent’s parenting time.
+The court will look at the child custody current practice to determine how to fashion the court order for each parent’s parenting time.
+The time you spend with your children is the most significant factor a court considers when fashioning parenting plans.

 Reasonable efforts to maintain parenting time with a child is critical for a parent that moves out of the family home.
 Child custody laws in California do not permit a California family law judge to consider one parent’s absence or relocation from the family residence so long as: